-Utah Medicare Supplement policies serve as extra expense solutions for those with Original Medicare.
-Supplemental Medigap plans have nationwide standardization from the federal government, so their benefits remain the same in every location and with every carrier.
+Utah Medicare Supplement policies provide extra expense solutions for those with Original Medicare.
+Supplemental Medigap plans have nationwide standardization from the federal government, so their benefits remain the same in every location and carrier.

 However, plan costs will vary depending on various factors.

 Utah Medicare Supplement Enrollment Per Letter Plan